trpc/assets/README.md

-# trpc-assets
+# tRPC Assets

-assets for trpc.io that are too large to be part of main repo
+Assets for tRPC that are large.
+Not including these as part of the main repo in order to make sure it's always quick to clone that one.